Cleo McQueen: Reception

 Duncan Lindsay of Metro praised the sex abuse storyline, writing "Our hearts ached for Cleo and her vulnerability, we screamed at the television as Pete convincingly groomed her and the emotional and raw reactions around the revelations and accusations of abuse among the McQueens were jaw-droppingly powerful."
 When Cleo begins taking heroin, Johnathon Hughes of Radio Times branded her "the good girl gone bad".
 Hughes also noticed that there was "a distinct spark" between Cleo and Joel.
 Sally Brockway from Soaplife commented that Cleo had "a habit of falling hopelessly in love with inappropriate men."
 Laura Morgan, writing for Digital Spy, included Cleo and Joel in her feature on the eight characters to watch out for.
 She noted that the couple "look friggin' awesome together" and found their relationship "intriguing", as Joel was hiding secrets from Cleo.

 Coryon Gray, writing for TVSource Magazine, called Cleo "the best of the McQueen bunch."
 He thought that due to her "unassuming" personality, she was easy to miss, so her family did not realise how much she was struggling when she began using heroin.
 Gray stated, "My guess is that they've left Cleo to her own devices simply because she's usually so strong-willed, so independent and keen on doing things her own way.
 When it comes to Cleo, one can usually trust her to be okay but she's so far from okay right now."
 Gray was also a fan of Cleo and Joel, dubbing them "forbidden lovers" and naming their relationship as one of his favourites.
 He added that the pairing was "already much more intriguing than Cleo and sweet but boring Nathan could have ever brought to the table."
 Sophie Dainty of Digital Spy pointed out that Cleo has experienced "her fair share of turmoil" since joining the soap and described her sexual abuse storyline as "harrowing".
+In 2024, Daniel Kilkelly from Digital Spy opined that Cleo's returned was welcomed and speculated that her love triangle with Leela and Joel would be "another big plot", explaining, "All three characters provide a likeable and warm presence in the show, so fans are likely to be torn over which way they want this one to go".